 Claiming to be the ultimate at anything requires some physical proof.
 BMW has no issue backing up their claim of being the Ultimate Driving Machine with the extensive thought and engineering they put into every vehicle, especially when it comes to their prized M3.
 This M-car not only exemplifies with mantra but also consistently raises the bar, specifically with the mind-bending performance figures that the G8X platform puts out.
 We're here to do the same regarding what's under the M3 and M4's hood, specifically for the S58's intake system.

 To start with our final testing, we need to rewind to our prototype of this new design.
-This prototype kit was always destined to pull double duty, both for checking our fitment along with performance testing, so we ensured that our 3D
+This prototype kit was always destined to pull double duty, both for checking our fitment along with performance testing, so we ensured that our 3D prints could withstand the heat under the M3's hood.
+Make sure that you head to our

 - Posted: October 04, 2021Continue Reading »